 However, in France, some companies have found name-blinding to be counter-productive.
 There, anonymous CVs were found to be discriminated against based on whether or not they lived in an underprivileged area.

 AI is thought to be another tool in combating name bias, as theoretically, it should lack the ability to discriminate.
 However, in the case of the AI system used at Amazon, an algorithm was found to discriminate against women, so these systems aren’t infallible either.

-At Zoek, we take discrimination of any type very seriously and won’t list jobs that contain any form of bias.
-Whether it’s jobs in London, jobs in Manchester, jobs in Sheffield or jobs in Reading, at Zoek we take care to ensure every job on our site comes from a reputable employer that complies with all equality legislation.
+At Zoek, we don’t tolerate any recruiters discriminating against anyone.
+Any type of discrimination will be treated very seriously and we won’t list jobs that contain any form of bias.
+Whether it’s jobs in London, jobs in Manchester, jobs in Liverpool or jobs in Birmingham, at Zoek we take care to ensure every job on our site comes from a reputable employer that complies with all equality legislation.